 Historic Homes & Neighborhoods

 Newport News is home to two historic neighborhoods.
-Historic Hilton Village, a neighborhood of 500 English cottage-style homes, was built between 1918 and 1920 to provide wartime housing for workers at Newport News Shipbuilding (now Northrop Grumman Newport News).
+Historic Hilton Village, a neighborhood of 500 English cottage-style homes, was built between 1918 and 1920 to provide wartime housing for workers at Newport News Shipbuilding.
 Today, the neighborhood includes shops, restaurants, the Peninsula Community Theatre and the Main Street Library.

 The Historic North End/Huntington Heights neighborhood is located between Huntington Avenue and Warwick Boulevard, from 46th Street and 73rd Street.
 Adjacent to Newport News Shipbuilding, this area contains numerous beautiful 1920s homes.
 Both neighborhoods are listed on the National Register of Historic Places and sponsor annual special events.